Kenya

 We are also countering the dramatic consequences of climate change, which are particularly serious in Kenya, with sustainable measures: in 2024, Austrian Doctors launched a reforestation program to counteract the increasing drought and soil erosion and secure livelihoods in the long term.

-In another rural, disadvantaged region – Kisumu – we support a preschool and a community hall.
+In another rural, disadvantaged region – Kisumu – we support a nursery school and a community center.
 Regular workshops are held there on important topics such as family planning, sexual health, women’s rights and climate change.
-The programs give the local people important impetus to improve their living conditions independently.
+The programs give the local people important insights to improve their living conditions independently.

 Help in the rural regions of Kenya